 I like to look at internet shopping as a necessary evil.
-I personally try to avoid it at all costs; it’s putting local shops like ours out of business all over the country, very rarely does any of the money you spend benefit your community or your own business, and it’s horribly inefficient to package and ship every little item you buy.
+I personally try to avoid it at all costs; it’s putting local shops like ours out of business all over the country, very rarely does any of the money you spend benefit your community, and it’s horribly inefficient to package and ship every little item individually.
 However sometimes what we need or want is so obscure, it doesn’t make sense for a local shop to keep it in stock.
 There are also more options, products, and brands than ever before, so it’s physically impossible for your local shops to carry everything on the market.
 So if you must shop online, especially for ski and snowboard gear, be aware of these top 5 things that online retailers do to purposely screw you over.

 5. Sell old inventory with parts missing without a proper disclaimer or current photos: We have to deal with this one on a daily basis; in fact earlier today I installed a ski binding that was missing every single screw, even the AFD adjustment screw that’s not even supposed to be removed!
 We had to order the hardware kit from the manufacturer, wait for it to ship, and reassemble parts that had no reason to be disassembled in the first place.
 Snowboard bindings and Burton channel boards are also notorious for missing the proper discs, hardware, and channel inserts.
 Most of the time, the customers end up spending more money on parts and labor getting the problem fixed than they would have buying a more expensive product at their local shop.